Identification of critical patient-ventilator complex interactions

 What type of sample did you study?

-This research was also developed in the framework of the SCHEDULE CHALLENGES (RTC-2017-6193-1) and in collaboration with the CYBER (Grup 33).
+This research was also developed in the framework of the SCHEDULE CHALLENGES (RTC-2017-6193-1) and in collaboration with the CIBER (group of European sailors 33).
 This represents a clear example where public-private collaboration is of vital importance for the implementation of findings from scientific research.
-In this case, our research into complex interactions has also led to a European patent (pending resolution) which, once acquired, will be licensed to thes Better Care for exploitation.
+In this case, our research into complex interactions has also led to a European patent (pending resolution) which, once acquired, will be licensed to thespinoff Better Care for exploitation.

 Where did you extract all the calculations and values presented in the article?